janezd/orange-lecture-notes-web/public/books/bcm-dm-03-classification/index.md

 ---
 title: 'Data Mining @ BCM'
-subTitle: 'Part 2: Cluster Explanation, Silhouettes, k-Means Clustering'
+subTitle: 'Part 3: Classification'
 coverImg: 'logo-bcm.png'
 date: 'February 2023'
 public: false
 chapters:
-    - ds-unsupervised/050-clustering-geo-maps
+    - ds-classification/010-classification
-    - ds-unsupervised/060-explaining-clusters
+    - ds-classification/020-trees
-    - ds-unsupervised/070-silhouette
+    - ds-classification/030-accuracy
-    - ds-unsupervised/080-kmeans
+    - ds-classification/040-cheating
-    - ds-unsupervised/085-kmeans-zoo
+    - ds-classification/050-cross-validation
-    - bcm-homeworks/clustering
+    - bcm-homeworks/accuracy
 ---

 This textbook is a part of the accompanying material for the Baylor College of Medicine's Data Mining course with a gentle introduction to exploratory data analysis, machine learning, and visual data analytics.
 Throughout the training, you will learn to accomplish various data mining tasks through visual programming and use [Orange](http://orangedatamining.com), our tool of choice for this course.